PloneCN/gocept.autocomplete/src/gocept/autocomplete/README.txt

 gocept.autocomplete provides an autocomplete widget for z3c.form.
 The widget is useful if you want to provide the user with a list of suggestions for a field, but still want to accept anything else that is entered, too.
-The UI-part of the widget is YUI AutoComplete <http://developer.yahoo.com/yui/autocomplete/>.

-``zc.resourcelibrary`` is used to integrate the YUI library in HTML, so this package is incompatible with packages using ``hurry.resource``.

 To use the widget, `<include package="gocept.autocomplete">` and provide a source that implements `gocept.autocomplete.interfaces.ISearchableSource`.